druid-io/druid-io.github.io/docs/latest/operations/rule-configuration.md

 # Permanently Deleting Data

 Druid can fully drop data from the cluster, wipe the metadata store entry, and remove the data from deep storage for any segments that are marked as unused (segments dropped from the cluster via rules are always marked as unused).
-You can submit a [kill task](../ingestion/tasks.html) to the [indexing service](../design/indexing-service.html) to do this.
+You can submit a [kill task](../ingestion/tasks.html) to the [Overlord](../design/overlord.html) to do this.

 # Reloading Dropped Data

 Data that has been dropped from a Druid cluster cannot be reloaded using only rules.
-To reload dropped data in Druid, you must first set your retention period (i.e. changing the retention period from 1 month to 2 months), and then enable the datasource in the Druid coordinator console, or through the Druid coordinator endpoints.
+To reload dropped data in Druid, you must first set your retention period (i.e. changing the retention period from 1 month to 2 months), and then enable the datasource in the Druid Coordinator console, or through the Druid Coordinator endpoints.